-My first trip to the Crescent City was a short one.
+My first trip to this gorgeous city was, unfortunately, whiplash short.
 I flew in on Thursday morning and out Friday evening, for what was (technically speaking) a work trip to attend a black tie awards gala (yes, my job is terrible, I know).
 But, alongside a friend who joined me for the event, I decided to make the most of my quick visit to the bayou.

-The World War II Museum’s campus is actually made up of a series of buildings, each of which highlights different portions of the war.
-There are separate exhibitions for the European and Pacific Campaigns, as well as a large hangar space with a collection of WWII airplanes, and a STEM-focused exhibit that houses some of the museum’s macro artifacts.
+The World War II Museum’s large campus covers several city blocks and encompasses a collection of different buildings, each of which highlights different portions of the war.
+There are separate exhibitions for the European and Pacific Campaigns, as well as a large hangar space with an assortment of WWII airplanes, and a STEM-focused exhibit that houses some of the museum’s macro artifacts.

 The museum offers a kiosk at the entrance where you can select a real person who fought in the war to follow throughout each exhibit, learning bits and pieces about their specific experiences as you go.
 It’s a great way to connect visitors with the reality of these events, but for me I didn’t need that extra connection.
 My grandfather was a WWII veteran who served in France.
 Though he didn’t talk about his experience often, I knew enough that I could almost see his face amongst some of the soldiers pictured throughout the museum.

 A few things were especially memorable to me, but none more so than the D-Day exhibit.
 This section of the museum was actually where it got its start — with a series of oral histories recorded from veterans who lived through that tragedy on the shores of Normandy.
 Throughout the museum, little corners offer quiet places where you can sit and listen to these stories.
 For all the well designed, high-tech exhibits throughout this museum, those short stories spoken by the men experienced it were by far the most impactful.
 I’m grateful that historians at the museum have captured so many of these stories to preserve for future generations to understand the sacrifices that were made.